 vi.
 Avoiding adverse impacts on the amenity of existing residents and new communities.

-3. Development in the Gilston Area will be physically separated from Harlow by the Stort Valley (with the exception of the River Crossings).
-The rural landscape, wetland environment and open views of the Stort Valley should be protected from encroachment and appropriate measures should be implemented to mitigate the impacts of development proposals on the Stort Valley including noise and light pollution.
+3. The rural landscape, wetland environment and open views of the Stort Valley should be protected from encroachment and appropriate measures should be implemented to mitigate the impacts of development proposals on the Stort Valley and the open countryside including noise and light pollution.

-4. Measures will be implemented to minimise and mitigate the impacts of spill-over light and noise pollution from development on the countryside.

 POLICY AG4 – Maintaining the Individuality and Separation of all Villages

-Development in the Gilston Area should seek to create distinctive villages of individual character set within a rural landscape.
 The location and extent of new village development should be informed by existing landscape character, topography and heritage assets and respond sympathetically to the built form and setting of existing settlements and communities:

 i.
-A landscape-led approach should be adopted to define the extent of meaningful separation and green corridors between villages and to establish a boundary to the built-up area of each village.
-This should be defined in a Strategic Landscape Masterplan (Policy AG1).
+A landscape-led approach should be adopted to define the extent of meaningful separation and green corridors between villages.
+The boundaries of these corridors will be identified in the Strategic Landscape Masterplan.

 ii.
-The green corridors separating villages should form part of the Green Infrastructure Network (Policy AG3) and should be retained in perpetuity and be subject to management and maintenance plans.
+The green corridors separating villages should form part of the Green Infrastructure Network (Policy AG3).

-Measures should be incorporated to protect the setting and distinctiveness of Eastwick, Gilston and Hunsdon and other clusters of existing buildings, including the establishment of landscape buffers and the retention of sensitive views and existing landscape features.
-The landscape buffers will be connected to the green corridors and should comprise natural greenspace and a mixture of new planting and management of existing vegetation.
+Measures should be incorporated to protect the setting and distinctiveness of Eastwick, Gilston and Hunsdon and other clusters of existing buildings, including the establishment of landscape buffers and the retention of existing landscape features.
+The landscape buffers should comprise natural greenspace and a mixture of new planting and management of existing vegetation.

-The new villages should have a defined Village Boundary within which built development should be contained in order to create a distinct identity and to protect the countryside setting of new and existing villages (Policy AG2)
+The new villages should each have a defined Village Boundary within which built development should be contained in order to create a distinct identity.

 The green corridors separating villages should: